 msiexec /i c:\path\to\package.msi /quiet /qn

-On Windows Vista and above, in order to silently install a package you must use an elevated command prompt.
+On Windows 10, in order to silently install a package you must use an elevated command prompt.
 If the package is run from a non-elevated command prompt the install will fail with the "Error 1925.
 You do not have sufficient privileges to complete this installation for all users of the machine.
 Log on as administrator and then retry this installation" displayed in the install log.

 3. Basic or no user interface through the bootstrapper